-In Texas family law cases conservatorships refers to a legal term for custody.
+In Texas family law cases, conservatorships refer to a legal term for custody.
 As a family law attorney, I am familiar with the term custody for obvious reasons.
-Not only our child custody cases a large part of a family law attorney practice, but custody is also a term that is used by people just like you when they come into our office to talk about their circumstances.
-What I will surprisingly tell people is that the word custody is not used in the context of family law at least as contained in the Texas family code.
-The issues that we consider regarding custody are more clearly define within conservatorships legally speaking.
+Not only are our child custody cases a large part of a family law attorney practice, but custody is also a term that is used by people just like you when they come into our office to talk about their circumstances.
+I will surprisingly tell people that the word custody is not used in the context of family law, at least as contained in the Texas family code.
+The issues that we consider regarding custody are more clearly define within conservatorship, legally speaking.

-For Child Protective Services to obtain possession of your child as a result of a CPS case, a suit affecting the parent-child relationship must be filed either by the state agency or by a person.
+For Child Protective Services to obtain possession of your child due to a CPS case, a suit affecting the parent-child relationship must be filed either by the state agency or by a person.
 When CPS asks a judge for your child to be removed by them, this means that they are asking the judge to name the state of Texas as a temporary managing conservator of your child.
-This means that CPS would have the ability to make decisions for your child such as where he or she will live on a full-time basis.
+This means that CPS would have the ability to make decisions for your child, such as where they will live on a full-time basis.
 This right is not permanent, at least not yet, and is subject to further intervention by the court.

-However, before we can get to the point where the state can ask a judge to be named as your child's temporary managing conservator CPS must first have their caseworkers and supervisors discuss with their attorneys whether or not it is feasible to be named as temporary managing conservators of your child.
+However, before we can get to the point where the state can ask a judge to be named as your child's temporary managing conservator, CPS must first have their caseworkers and supervisors discuss with their attorneys whether or not it is feasible to be named as temporary managing conservators of your child.
 This means that a review of your specific circumstances must first occur to see whether or not there is a legal need.
-If the attorneys for CPS do not believe your child must be removed from the house, then he or she will not be taken from you without first having a hearing.
-Only in emergency circumstances, where the well-being of your child is at immediate risk, would your child be removed without a court hearing first period
+If the attorneys for CPS do not believe your child must be removed from the house, they will not be taken from you without first having a hearing.
+Only in emergency circumstances, where your child's well-being is at immediate risk, would your child be removed without a court hearing first period.

-If the state of Texas determines that it will need to move forward with a formal legal removal of your child then you have options as to how to proceed as far as representation is concerned.
+If the state of Texas determines that it will need to move forward with a formal legal removal of your child, then you have options as to how to proceed as far as representation is concerned.
 For one, you have the right to hire a private attorney to represent you.
 For instance, the attorneys with the Law Office of Bryan Fagan represent families and parents just like you in CPS cases throughout Southeast Texas daily.
-On the other hand, if you are unable to pay for an attorney a court-appointed attorney will be made available to you. the reason why it is so important for you to have an attorney in this type of proceedings is that there is a chance that your parental rights could be terminated.
+On the other hand, if you cannot pay for an attorney, a court-appointed attorney will be made available to you.
+It is so important for you to have an attorney in this type of proceedings because there is a chance that your parental rights could be terminated.

 What does it mean for CPS to have temporary managing conservatorship rights over your child?

-I can only imagine how disconcerting, worrying in turbulent it must be for parents who go through a CPS case.
-There is so much at stake in these types of cases and the level of knowledge most people have about a CPS case is minimal.
-As a result, I want to make sure that you are aware of the basics of a CPS case as it pertains to conservatorships writes for you and your child moving forward.
+I can only imagine how disconcerting, worrying, in turbulent it must be for parents who go through a CPS case.
+There is so much at stake in these cases, and the level of knowledge most people have about a CPS case is minimal.
+As a result, I want to make sure that you know the basics of a CPS case on conservatorships writes for you and your child moving forward.
 Keep in mind that if you have specific questions about these types of cases but you will be better served to speak with one of our experienced family law attorneys about your case rather than wondering to yourself or your friends about your circumstances.

-In a hearing before the court, the state will likely ask that they be able to make decisions for your child on an ongoing basis.
-All of the rights that you previously held to your child would be transferred over to the state temporarily.
-This means that living, educational and medical decisions would be made by CPS on behalf of your child until he or she is returned to you and your conservatorships rights are restored.
+In a hearing before the court, the state will likely ask that they make decisions for your child on an ongoing basis.
+All of the previously held rights to your child would be temporarily transferred over to the state.
+This means that CPS would make a living, educational and medical decisions on behalf of your child until they are returned to you, and your conservatorships rights are restored.

-Additionally, and most every Child Protective Services case you will be required to complete a service or safety plan that highlights steps that need to be taken in your life and in your home for your child to be returned to you.
-On a personal level, that may mean that you have to undergo some sort of therapy or counseling such as Alcoholics Anonymous or narcotics anonymous.
-You may also be required to have discussions with people in your home who present a risk of harm dear child and have those persons leave.
+Additionally, in most every Child Protective Services case, you will be required to complete a service or safety plan that highlights steps that need to be taken in your life and in your home for your child to be returned to you.
+On a personal level, that may mean that you have to undergo some therapy or counseling, such as Alcoholics Anonymous or narcotics anonymous.
+You may also be required to discuss with people in your home who present a risk of harm dear child and have those persons leave.
 Finally, there may be a physical condition in your home that needs to be remedied for your child to be returned home.
 You will need to show proof that you have taken the steps necessary to remedy this problem.

 What could lead CPS to want to terminate your parental rights?